As a QARC systems subscriber, you have access to the support portal, in addition to our standard support options

 Please note, the plug-in is constantly being updated, so staying a subscriber is a good idea!

-Free of course is yours for as long as it is installed on a computer.
+The Free version of course is yours for as long as it is installed on a computer.

 How do I uninstall QARC4Revit?